Leonard Fournette Player Prop Bets for NFL Week 8 | Tampa Bay vs. New Orleans 10/31/2021

 Matchup vs. New Orleans

-- Fournette has averaged 35 rushing yards per game in his four career matchups against the Saints, 21.5 fewer yards than his over/under in Sunday's game.
+- Over his four career matchups against the Saints, Fournette averaged 35 rushing yards per game, 21.5 fewer yards than his over/under in Sunday's game.

-- The Saints have the NFL's second-ranked defense against the run, giving up 80.8 yards per game.
+- In terms of defending against the run, the Saints are second in the league, conceding 80.8 yards per game.

-- This season the Saints are ranked fourth in the NFL in rushing touchdowns allowed (four).
+- This season the Saints have allowed four rushing TDs.
+They are ranked fourth in the NFL in that category.

 Recent Performances

-- Against the Bears last week, Fournette rushed 15 times for 81 yards (5.4 yards per carry) and scored one touchdown.
+- Fournette put together an 81-yard rushing performance in last week's matchup with the Bears, carrying the ball 15 times (averaging 5.4 yards per carry) while scoring one touchdown.

-- Over his last three games, Fournette has rushed for 229 yards (76.3 per game) on 49 carries with four touchdowns.
+- During his last three games, Fournette has run for 229 yards on 49 carries (76.3 ypg), with four touchdowns.

-- He's also averaged 32.7 receiving yards per game, grabbing 12 passes for 98 yards.

 Fournette's Tampa Bay Teammates